 LSU wind engineering testing facilities: boundary-layer wind tunnel and a small open-jet hurricane simulator

-Wind Cannon Facility at LSU: The facility includes pneumatically actuated steel cannon with computer control that can fire, in a controlled environment, projectiles simulating wind-borne debris generated by hurricane force winds.
+Wind Cannon Facility at LSU: The facility includes a pneumatically actuated steel cannon with computer control that can fire, in a controlled environment, projectiles simulating wind-borne debris generated by hurricane-force winds.
 This cannon can replicate the effects of high wind speeds for different types of simulated wind-borne debris, including multiple small pebble-like missiles, typical 2"x4" lumber missiles, and heavier (e.g., steel pipe) missiles.
 The facility allows accurate measurements of impact resistance and deformation of the impacted objects.

 Flow Dynamics and Control Laboratory at LSU: The lab features active, multimode acoustic/vibration forcing and measurement capabilities for open- or closed-loop flow control.
 It is also equipped with a Stereoscopic Digital Particle Image Velocimetry (SDPIV) system (capable of measuring all velocity components on a flow plane), a High-Speed Digital Video (HSDV) system for time-resolved visualizations, a two-channel Constant Temperature Anemometry (CTA) system capable of point-wise, time-resolved measurement of up to two components of velocity, an automated calibration facility, high-quality microphones and vibrometers and automated data acquisition and traversing systems.